CrisGuzmanS/laravox-backup/README.md

 php artisan backup:restore
 ```

+4. Restore the backup with an specific name:

 restore the database stored with the `APP_NAME` variable in your .env file

 ```bash
 php artisan backup:restore {name}
 ```

+5. List all backups:

 restore the database stored with the `{name}`

 ```bash
 php artisan backup:list
 ```

+6. Delete all backups:

 it shows a list of the backup stored with its names